Hell (British band): 2015

 After completing the rescheduled run of shows with Saxon, the band made an additional UK appearance as special mainstage guests at Hammerfest 2015.
 This was an especially difficult show to complete, since Kev Bower was temporarily resident in Spain at the hospital bedside of his sick father, flying in for the show with almost no time to spare, and then having to leave again immediately afterwards.
 Once his father had recovered and was repatriated, the band then continued touring work throughout Europe, playing headline shows in Belgium, Holland and Germany, including headlining festival appearances at events including Metalheadz Open Air in Oberndorf, at which they used a rare opportunity to use the full stage show and pyrotechnic production.
 The band also made a return visit to the Sweden Rock Festival and played mainstage at Rockharz Open Air in Germany.
 On 5 August 2015 the band announced that after their penultimate live show of 2015 in Finland (Jalometalli), they would be starting work on their third studio album.
 The band closed out 2015 by accepting an invitation from their 2012 touring companions Accept to provide a special guest appearance at the London Forum on 7 December.

 2016

 The first three months of 2016 were spent almost exclusively in the studio, writing and rehearsing new material for the forthcoming album.
 This live-work hiatus was also created by the fact that for the third time in their career, the band found themselves signed to a booking agent who had then failed to secure any work for the band.
 This situation was resolved in March, when Hell joined the roster of Loudnoise Productions based in Holland.

+Where are they now?

+Currently, David Bower, lead vocals of the band, is working as a substitute teacher, longest David had worked as a substitute was around 6 weeks, at a school in Derbyshire.
+He has also voiced many ads for companies, such as Sainsbury’s.
+David has been spotted going shopping at times.

+Andy Sneap is very active as a music producer, in particular with Judas Priest where he produced their last two albums and has stepped in as live member instead of Glenn Tipton.